-Unfortunately, Emeline's story is tragically common.
-Drowning is a leading cause of death worldwide, and ranks fifth among the leading causes of unintentional injury death in America.
-The World Health Organization notes that "globally, the highest drowning rates are among children 1–4 years, followed by children 5–9 years."
+Drowning is actually a leading cause of death worldwide.
+The World Health Organization notes that “globally, the highest drowning rates are among children 1–4 years, followed by children 5–9 years.”
+In the United States, drowning ranks fifth among the leading causes of unintentional injury death.

 During a pool party or a cookout there's a lot going on, and it's natural to get distracted.
 That's why the Mayo Clinic recommends parents and adults at such gatherings take turns tapping in as the "designated watcher" and fully focus on the kids playing in or around a pool.